Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Eligibility to Claim a Rebate from Section 87A?

-The income tax rebate under section 87A will be automatically claimed when filing your Income Tax Return.
-The condition to avail of rebate under Section 87A is:-
+The income tax rebate under section 87A will be automatically claimed while filing your Income Tax Return.
+The conditions to avail rebate under Section 87A are:-

 • Only resident individuals are eligible.